Mladen1506/Social-Network/README.md

  * To start the application once everything is installed you can run ```npm start``` to start the process and create your network

  ## Demo
- You can view a walkthrough video of the app [Walkthrough Video](https://drive.google.com/file/d/1rlEWKrbl8kTYETMCiNlu90iErFV4CkIC/view)
+ You can view a walkthrough video of the app here [Walkthrough Video](https://drive.google.com/file/d/1rlEWKrbl8kTYETMCiNlu90iErFV4CkIC/view)